How to Return Mail to Sender via Canada Post? (Step-by-Step Guide)

 Final Words About Mail Delivered to the Wrong Address

 Canada Post has a reliable return mail policy.
 Return mail enables businesses to track the deliverability of their direct mail campaigns.
-However, the best approach businesses can take when implementing direct mail communication is to optimize it using an automated software solution.
+However, doing this manually takes a lot of time, cost, and effort.

 PostGrid is a direct mail automation tool that enables you to minimize the return rate of mail.
 With a tool like PostGrid, businesses can print standardized and verified postal mail addresses.
 Furthermore, there is practically zero manual error as PostGrid automates the entire direct mail process.